saichothave/interview-prep-assistant/README.md

 # 🎯 Interview Prep Assistant (Backend)

-This is the backend server for the **Resume Bullet & Interview Prep Assistant**.
+This is the backend server for the **Resume Bullet & Interview Prep Assistant** (https://github.com/saichothave/resume-bullet-generator).
 It generates high-impact resume bullet points and relevant technical interview questions from user-provided experience stories using the Mistral language model via [Ollama](https://ollama.com/).

 ## 🚀 Features